The Foundation

 Who We Are

-Laura Kamedulski is a program coordinator in the Children's Garden at The Morton Arboretum and enjoys sharing her love of nature with children and families through early childhood programs and the youth volunteer program.
+Laura Kamedulski is a program specialist in the Children's Garden at The Morton Arboretum and enjoys sharing her love of nature with children and families through early childhood programs and the youth volunteer program.
 At the Chicago History Museum, she worked as a public historian for exhibition development and an assistant educator for school programs, where she played a key role in the "Neighborhoods: Keepers of Culture" exhibit project for Chicago's Near West Side and discovered the unique draw of the Maxwell Street Market.
 Ms. Kamedulski is co-author of "Chicago's Maxwell Street" (Arcadia Publishing, Inc., 2002).
 She has an M.A. degree in American History from the University of Illinois at Chicago.

 Lori Grove is Grants Manager at Josephinum Academy of the Sacred Heart high school in Wicker Park.
 Prior, she has been involved in the preservation of Maxwell Street since 1990.
 During this time, she co-authored two National Register nominations for a Historic District in the Maxwell Street area (1994 and 2000), and "Chicago's Maxwell Street" (Arcadia Publishing, Inc., 2002).
 As a former museum professional, she enjoyed a long career at The Field Museum as a scientific illustrator, and an Illinois State Museum project to develop and implement a statewide tour of a traveling exhibition on the Illinois River.
 Ms. Grove is a founding officer of the Maxwell Street Foundation.
 She has an M.A. degree in Art History from the University of Illinois at Chicago.